MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/linux-containers.md

 With that said, there are also gap in functionality when running containers on WSL.
 Storage gets complicated since many linux containers rely on mounted storage and WSL doesn't include an ext4 driver.

-We may re-evaluate in the future but, for now, LCOW will continue to use Hyper-V.  If you have thoughts, please send feedback through github or UserVoice.
+We may re-evaluate in the future, but for now, LCOW will continue to use Hyper-V.  If you have thoughts, please send feedback through github or UserVoice.